Quandela/Perceval/docs/source/reference/logging.rst

 Logger
 ------

-The logger is instantiate at perceval initialization.
+A logger instance is created the first time Perceval is imported.

 In order to use it you'll just need to import it: